RocketKitties/ChatKitty/README.md

 ## Installation

-Please follow the instructions in [www.chatkitty.org/#installation](https://chatkitty.org/#installation) to install the software on your computer or web server.
+Please follow the instructions in [chatkitty.org/#installation](https://chatkitty.org/#installation) to install the software on your computer or web server.

 ## Instructions

-See the [Sharedigm User Guide](https://sharedigm.com/#help) for instructions on how to use the platform.
+See the [ChatKitty User Guide](https://sharedigm.com/#help) for instructions on how to use the platform.

 ## License